vindard/lnd-backup/README.md

 It is designed for a Linux environment, specifically the Raspbian Stretch distro running on a Raspberry Pi 3, but it should also work in any other Linux environment (with maybe minor tweaks).

 ## Purpose
-**To make periodic backups that one can use to recover funds from a failed node.**
+**To make periodic backups that one can use to recover at least some funds from a failed node.**

 The current failure mode for an lnd node is for the user to lose ***all*** funds currently locked into channels.
 This solution, while not perfect, seeks to provide at least some avenue for persons to recover funds.